MishGupta/SocialMediaPlatform/SRS/1-Introduction.md

 ### 1. Introduction
 #### 1.1 Purpose
-The purpose of this document is to outline the requirements and specifications for the development of a Social Media Platform.
-This document serves as a reference for stakeholders, developers, and designers involved in the project.
+The purpose of this document is to give the requirements and specifications for the development of a Social Media Platform.
+This document can be used as a reference for stakeholders, developers and designers involved in the project.

 #### 1.2 Scope
 The social media platform aims to provide users with a comprehensive platform for connecting, sharing content, and engaging with others.
 The platform will include features such as user registration, content posting, interactions, privacy settings, and notifications.